BMG-Esports/gjallarhorn/README.md

 ![The Game card](images/gjallargame.png)

-This card can be input manually, or you can use the Set dropdown to populate text with a challengermode match.
+This card can be input manually, or you can use the Set dropdown to populate text with an existing match.
 You can also import a set from the Queue card by clicking on the clipboard next to Push Round.
 Rounds won can be incremented using the plus and minus buttons next to Left and Right.

 </details>